 Series

-Debt securities are structured in different ways depending on the type and issuer.
-Most corporate and US Government bonds are issued in term format, while many municipal (city and state government) bonds are issued in serial format.
-Bonds funding construction-related projects are commonly issued in series format.
-While these are the generalities, there are some exceptions we’ll learn about later.
+Debt securities are structured in different ways depending on the issuer and the purpose of the financing.
+Most corporate and U.S. government bonds are issued in term format, while many municipal (city and state government) bonds are issued in serial format.
+Bonds that fund construction-related projects are commonly issued in series format.
+These are general patterns, and there are exceptions.

 We’ll also learn how bonds are quoted in future chapters.

-You won’t need to know why bonds are quoted differently; just assume some bonds are quoted with prices and some with yields.
-Let’s look at some examples:
+You don’t need to know why bonds are quoted differently yet.
+For now, focus on the idea that some bonds are quoted with prices and some are quoted with yields.

 Price quote example